 Some scientists have even suggested that empathy is the reason for human success as a species.

 All this involuntarily makes one wonder what consequences for all of humanity will be a decrease in the ability to experience empathy.

 Formally, paracetamol does not change our character, since the effect of taking it lasts for only a few hours and few of us take it constantly.

 But, as Mishkovsky emphasizes, we must be informed about how it affects us, which will help us make sound decisions about its use.

-“In the same way as we know that you should not drive when you drink, you should not take paracetamol if we are in a situation where we will need an emotional response - for example, a serious conversation with a partner or colleague.”
+“Just as we know we shouldn't drive while we’re drinking, we should not take paracetamol if we are going to find ourselves in a situation where we need an emotional response — say, a serious conversation with a partner or a colleague.”

-One of the reasons why drugs have such a psychological effect is that our body is not just a bag with different organs washed by physiological fluids and chemical compounds.
-This is a system in which different processes are closely interconnected.
+One of the reasons drugs have such a psychological effect is that our body is not just a bag of different organs washed by physiological fluids and chemical compounds.
+It is a system in which different processes are closely interconnected.